codecalypse/ruetris/README.md

 Usage:
 1) Create the enviroment with the yml-file: conda env create -f env.yml
-2) Activate the enviroment: conda activate python36
+2) Activate the enviroment: conda activate ruetris
-3) cd into the Folder
+3) cd into the Folder: cd /some/path/ruetris
-4) Open the train.py file to change hyperparameters
+4) Open the train.py file to change hyperparameters: <preferded editor> train.py
+5) You can alos type: python train.py -h for a list of parameters and chagne them from cli instead of editing the file.
-5) Start the script from the cli
+6) Start the script from the cli: python train.py <change some parameters from cli>

 After the training has started, a train_config.txt and a summary.txt file should have been created in the main-folder.
 After every save intervall a model is saved in the trained_model-folder.
 With the train_config.txt and the desired filename of the